DraagrenKirneh/zig-windows-input/README.md

 # Zig Windows Input
-A zig implementation of SendInput for synthesiz keystrokes, mouse motions, and button clicks.
+A zig implementation of SendInput for emulating keystrokes, mouse motions, and button clicks.
 See [nf-winsuer-sendinput](https://learn.microsoft.com/nb-no/windows/win32/api/winuser/nf-winuser-sendinput).

 ## Adding this package to a project in build.zig